 - Reduce the amount of alcohol

-- Don’t skip breakfast, lunch, and dinner.
-Make these meals a priority and focus more on eating clean
+- Don’t skip breakfast, lunch, and dinner (see my diet here).
+Make these meals a priority and focus more on eating clean.

 - Train even when you don’t feel energized and even when the weather gets worse because your schedule says it